Securing Spaces: Why Deadly Weapons Coverage Matters

 Veivia, a former FBI agent, said deadly attacks on businesses closed to pedestrian traffic are usually by someone internal, such as a disgruntled employee.

-Individuals that engage in workplace violence experience multiple stressors leading up to an attack.
+Individuals who engage in workplace violence experience multiple stressors leading up to an attack.
 These stressors are physical, psychological, or social forces (e.g., relationship conflicts, mental health episodes, financial strain, drug abuse, injuries, death of a loved one, etc.) that place real or perceived demands on an individual, Veivia said.

 "Maladapted coping behaviors lead to violence," he said.
 "It's a domino effect, and the last domino is violence.
 We want to intercept them before they get to that last domino."